ui-ue/git/README.md

 Navigate into the repository, and type the command `code test.py`.
 This will open the selected file in VS Code.
 If you'd like to open the current directory, type the command `code .` or if u want to open both the directory and the file `test.py`, run the command `code . test.py`.

-Type in any line of code you like, say for example `print(Hello World!)`.
+Type in any line of code you like, say for example `print("Hello World!")`.
 Once you have done this, save the file (ctrl/cmd + s) and switch back to the terminal.
 Type the command `git status` to see which files have been modified.
 This is a very useful command which shows the files that have been modified, staged or have gone untracked.

 Now, run the command `git add <file(s)>` or in this instance, `git add test.py`.
 This command stages the file for the incoming commit.